amar-microservices/DSA-Problems/README.md

-# DSA-Problems
+# DSA Problems & Articles

+This repository contains:
-"DSA problem solutions in Java"
+- **DSA problem solutions** in Java.
+- **Articles** on problem-solving, data structures, and algorithms, ready to share on LinkedIn.
+- **Resources**: cheat sheets and notes.